-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of September 30, 2011 and 2010, and the changes in net assets available for benefits for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of September 30, 2012 and 2011, and the changes in net assets available for benefits for the years then ended in conformity with accounting principles generally accepted in the United States of America (US GAAP).

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-Management's discussion and analysis on pages 1 through 2 is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
+Management's discussion and analysis on pages 1 through 2 is not a required part of the basic financial statements but is supplementary information required by US GAAP.
 This supplementary information is the responsibility of Plan management.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
+We have applied certain limited procedures, which consisted principally of inquiries of Plan management regarding the methods of measurement and presentation of the supplementary information.
 However, we did not audit the supplementary information and express no opinion on it.